jlempen/Surface-Book-3-OpenCore/README.md

 The battery runtime is around five hours.

 > [!TIP]
-> I recommend installing `macOS 13 Ventura` for now, as the builtin Intel Wireless chip works almost perfectly with Apple's iServices and Continuity features on Ventura.
+> I recommend installing `macOS 13 Ventura` rather than the newer `macOS 14 Sonoma` or `macOS 15 Sequoia`.
+The builtin Intel Wireless chip works almost perfectly with Apple's iServices and Continuity features on Ventura while those features are partially broken at the moment on newer versions of macOS.

 > [!IMPORTANT]
 > The keyboard and trackpad are now working in the installer as well as in the installed OS, but the trackpad will be lagging/skipping every few seconds.
-Furthermore, the keyboard and trackpad will be unresponsive after resume from hibernation.
-To fix these issues, you **MUST** downgrade the firmware of your `Surface Book 3`.
-To do so, [follow these straightforward instructions](https://github.com/jlempen/Surface-Book-3-OpenCore?tab=readme-ov-file#downgrading-the-uefi-firmware).
-Then, you **MUST** also replace `BigSurface.kext` and its dependencies with `BigSurfaceSLB3.kext` and its dependencies in your `config.plist` file by following [these detailed instructions](https://github.com/jlempen/Surface-Book-3-OpenCore/blob/main/README.md#replacing-bigsurfacekext-with-bigsurfaceslb3kext).
+Furthermore, the keyboard and trackpad will be unresponsive after resuming from hibernation.
+To fix those issues, you **MUST** downgrade the firmware of your `Surface Book 3`.
+To do so, [follow these instructions](https://github.com/jlempen/Surface-Book-3-OpenCore?tab=readme-ov-file#downgrading-the-uefi-firmware).
+Then, you **MUST** also replace `BigSurface.kext` and its dependencies with `BigSurfaceSLB3.kext` and its dependencies in your `config.plist` file by following [these instructions](https://github.com/jlempen/Surface-Book-3-OpenCore/blob/main/README.md#replacing-bigsurfacekext-with-bigsurfaceslb3kext).

 > [!WARNING]
 > If the display turns off right before the installer starts, simply shut down your Surface Book by pressing the power button for 15 to 20 seconds and power it back on to reboot into the installer again.
 It might take two or three attempts.
 Also, there might be a few display artifacts during the installation, but the display will work just fine in the installed system.